eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/playground/index.md

 ## Save and share your work

-To share your work, click the `Share` button.
+To share a snapshot of your work, click the `Share Snapshot` button.
 This will create a short link that you can copy to your clipboard.
 Please note that the contents of the editors **will be stored in the back-end of the Epsilon Playground** so that they can be retrieved when you visit that link again later.

+To start a live sharing session, click the `Live Share` button.
+This will create a link that you can share with others to collaborate with them in real-time.

 ## Download your work